FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Experiment

+We further conduct experiments on the CIFAR-100, TinyImageNet, and ImageNet datasets.
+The results in~\cref{tab:more_dataset} clearly show that our method also achieves the best results on these three datasets, fully demonstrating the good generalizability of the approach we propose.
+On the CIFAR-100 and TinyImageNet datasets, our proposed FullLoRA method has shown an average robustness improvement of over 3\% compared to LoRA under various attacks, effectively showcasing the superiority of our method.
+On the more challenging ImageNet dataset, due to training costs and time constraints, we only compare the results with the LoRA method.
+From the table, it can be seen that our FullLoRA also achieves an average robustness improvement of over 2\% compared to the LoRA method.

-\subsection{Results under different rank $r$}
+\subsection{Results under Different Rank $r$}

-We compare the robustness of pretrained models adversarially finetuned using our proposed FullLoRA-AT method with different ranks $r$ in the LNLoRA module.
-As shown in~\cref{tab:rank}, with the increase of $r$, there is a corresponding increase in the number of trainable parameters during finetuning, as well as a slight increase in the required training duration.
-Concurrently, the robustness of the resulting model also noticeably improves.
-When $r=8$, the model finetuned using our FullLoRA-AT method, with only about 1.5\% of the trainable parameters used for full finetuning, incurs only a 3\%-4\% loss in robustness under various attacks.
-Increasing $r$ to 64, which utilizes 11.3\% of the training parameters, further reduces the robustness loss to approximately 1\%.
+We compare the robustness of pretrained models adversarially finetuned using our proposed FullLoRA method with different ranks $r$ in the LNLoRA module.
+The experiment is conducted using the ViT-B model on the CIFAR10 dataset.
+As shown in~\cref{tab:rank}, as $r$ increases from 8 to 64, clean accuracy improves from 84.52\% to 86.82\%, and the robustness against various attack methods is also enhanced, with an improvement all over 2\%.
+When comparing the results at $r=64$ with the fully finetuned model, our FullLoRA method utilizes only 11.3\% of the training parameters while achieves comparable results and significantly reduces the training time.
 Considering the trade-off between the number of parameters used for adversarial finetuning and the robustness of the model, we choose rank $r=32$ as the default for other experiments in our work.

-\subsection{Combined with other advanced adversarial training methods}
+\subsection{Combined with Other Advanced Adversarial Training Methods}

 Our method can also be further combined with other advanced adversarial training methods to enhance the results of our adversarial finetuning.

-In~\cref{tab:combine_speed}, we present the results of combining FullLoRA-AT with methods designed to accelerate the speed of adversarial training.
-In our previous experiments, we use a 10-step PGD~\cite{madry2018towards} to generate adversarial examples for training, referred to as PGD-10.
-When we switch to PGD-5, the time required for adversarial finetuning on pretrained models is reduced, and our method consistently outperforms the LoRA~\cite{hu2022lora} in terms of robustness.
-Similarly, when combined with the AGAT~\cite{wu2022towards}, an attention-guided tokens discarding approach, the adversarial finetuning time is further reduced, albeit at the expense of a slight decrease in model robustness.
-In summary, when combined with different advanced methods for accelerating adversarial training, our FullLoRA-AT consistently achieves higher model robustness on various datasets compared to the LoRA method, demonstrating its broad applicability.
+The experiment is conducted using the ViT-B model on various datasets.